lootie/KernelMatrices.jl/README.md

 `./examples/paperscripts/` and `./examples/paperscripts/figures/` respectively.

-**If you want to re-compute results from the paper and then potentially re-create the figures, please run the files from the directory the are located in.
+**If you want to re-compute results from the paper and then potentially re-create the figures, please run the files from the directory they are located in.
 All of them use relative paths for output storage.**

 All of the code in this repository is defined in a module, which is most easily used the way you